 - Flavored milk has the same nine essential nutrients as white milk, including three of the five nutrients of concern – calcium, potassium and vitamin D – that children don’t get enough of, and is an invaluable source of key nutrients during a child’s growth and development.

-- Kids like flavored milk better: A recent study shows that children in nearly 75 percent of the schools surveyed preferred the taste of low-fat chocolate milk over other milk options.
+- Kids like flavored milk better: A recent study shows that children in nearly 75% of the schools surveyed preferred the taste of low-fat chocolate milk over other milk options.
 Studies also show kids consume less milk when flavored milk isn’t on the menu.

 3. Chocolate milk drinkers are more likely to meet calcium recommendations